Topological quantum field theory for dormant opers: Extended spin structures on twisted curves

-First, we introduce some sort of natural generalization of spin structures (in the classical sense) defined on a twisted curve, called {\it extended spin structures} (cf. Definition 1.3.1).
-The notion of an extended spin structure will be used to describe the gap between the structure of faithful twisted $G$-oper (defined in Definitions \ref{Dy0351} and \ref{Dy035} later) for a certain semisimple algebraic group $G$ and the structure of $G_\mr{ad}$-oper (where $G_\mr{ad}$ denotes the adjoint group of $G$).
-In fact, we see (cf. Theorem \ref{P0012}) that the moduli stack of faithful twisted $G$-opers is isomorphic to the product of the moduli stacks of $G_\mr{ad}$-opers and of extended spin structures of a certain type.
-Thus, since the moduli theory of $G_\mr{ad}$-opers (including the construction of their compact moduli) was already developed in ~\cite{Wak5}, one needs to study extended spin structures and their moduli in order to generalize the theory to the case of $G$-opers.
+This section deals with {\it extended spin structures}, which are some sort of natural generalization of spin structures (in the classical sense) defined on a twisted curve.
+The notion of an extended spin structure will be used to describe the gap between a faithful twisted $G$-oper and the associated $G_\mr{ad}$-oper, where $G_\mr{ad}$ denotes the adjoint group of $G$.
+In fact, we will see (cf. Theorem \ref{P0012}) that the moduli stack of faithful twisted $G$-opers is isomorphic to the product of the moduli stacks of $G_\mr{ad}$-opers and of certain extended spin structures.
 In this section, we prove some properties of the moduli stack of extended spin structures (cf., e.g., Theorem \ref{P08f}, Propositions \ref{P08}, \ref{Pw081}, and \ref{P020}).